 Today, there are over 100 different types of crayons being made by Crayola including crayons that sparkle with glitter, glow in the dark, smell like flowers, change colors, and much to the joy of parents all over the world, ones that wash off walls.

-If fact, Crayola now offers a 'colour less' marker:
+In fact, Crayola now offers a 'colourless' marker:

-Crayola Crayons limited only by your imagination and safe enough to eat and no matter how well they're wrapped one smell will tell you that your which has been granted.
+Crayola Crayons, limited only by your imagination and safe enough to eat.
+And, no matter how well they're wrapped, one smell will tell you that your wish has been granted.